Foreign Portfolio Investment Overview and Tax Effects in India

 FPI Investment in India

-FPI investment in India covers equity debt and hybrid instruments.
-Equity investments include shares of listed companies.
-Debt investments include government securities corporate bonds and treasury bills.
+FPI investment in India includes equity, debt, and hybrid instruments.
+Equity investments involve listed shares.
+Debt investments include government securities and corporate bonds.

 Difference Between FPI and FDI